 - The Fadd9, the G is the 9th

-The most obvious one being the verse that starts in 3/4 for a bar, changing to 4/4 immediately.
+Throughout Blackbird, you’ll find different time signatures appearing.
+The most obvious one is the verse that starts in 3/4 for a bar, changing to 4/4 immediately.

 This 3/4 time for a bar concept appears several times, there is also a 2/4 bar hidden in there.

-The modulation is abrupt as it starts, making the first F feel like a bVIIx in relation to G.
+Blackbird is mainly in the key of G but it does modulate to F for the chorus.
+The modulation is abrupt as it starts, making the first F feel like a bVIIx chord in relation to G.

-The index finger strum technique
+The index finger strumming technique

-Unique to ‘Blackbird’ is the strange index finger strum technique.
-This is a home made technique I’ve never seen before or since, which is strange as it’s so brilliant!
+Unique to Blackbird is the strange index finger strum technique.
+This is a homemade technique I’ve never seen before or since, which is strange as it’s so brilliant!